tfrego/adagrams/README.md

 An [anagram](https://en.wikipedia.org/wiki/Anagram) is a word or phrase formed by rearranging the letters of a different word or phrase. _Adagrams_ is a fictional game in which a player is given a random set of letters and must make an anagram using those letters. _Adagrams_ has a specific scoring system, so that the player's submitted anagram scores points.
 The rules for Adagrams are roughly inspired by the "Letter Round" portion of the British game show [Countdown](https://en.wikipedia.org/wiki/Countdown_%28game_show%29%23Letters_round).

 While working on _Adagrams_, it may help to think of a physical metaphor for this game, such as other common word games like _Scrabble_ or _Bananagrams_.
-These analog games all feature a _pile_ of letter _tiles_ that the player _draws_ from.
+These analog games all feature a _pool_ of letter _tiles_ that the player _draws_ from.

+In this version of _Adagrams_, we will only be working with the English alphabet.

 ![an image of a pile of letter tiles](assets/letter-tiles.jpg)

 ## Learning Goals

-- Write Ruby code with methods that store data, read data, and manipulate data
+- Write Ruby code with methods that declare data, read data, and manipulate data
-- Write Ruby code that takes in user input
+- Write Ruby code with methods that take in parameters, use parameters, and return manipulated data
 - Use pair-programming techniques
 - Instill the habit of running unit tests to verify that the program works as expected

 ## Objective

 We will make a Ruby implementation of _Adagrams_ that runs [in the command line](https://en.wikipedia.org/wiki/Command-line_interface).
-The player will run this program.
-The program should give some output, wait for user interaction, and calculate output afterwards.

 The program should also pass the provided unit tests.